 Where is Göbeklitepe?

 Added to the UNESCO World Heritage list, Göbeklitepe, is located 22km Northeast from Şanlıurfa in Örencik Village.
 You can reach the location directly by car, but we must remind you that ticket purchase is required before arriving at the site.
 During peak times, before heading to the main site, you can spend time here and buy some souvenirs.
 The main site itself is split into four excavations sites: A, B, C and D, surrounded by walk routes and sheltered areas.
 Call the number 0 414 313 15 88 for any questions concerning arriving at the site.
-The entrance fee is 30 TL and is open from 08:00-18:30 during summer and 08:00-17:00 during winter.
+The entrance fee is 45 TL and is open from 10:00-18:00 during summer and 10:00-16:00 during winter.
+You may check the official website of Göbeklitepe for possible updates for working hours and days.
 If you own a museum card, it’s possible to visit all museums in Turkey at more affordable prices.
-To find out more about Göbeklitepe we recommend that you explore the site with a guide.
+To find out more about Göbeklitepe and we recommend that you explore the site with a guide.

 Throughout history, our notions about the cultural revolution have always rested on the beliefs that that we transitioned from hunting and gathering to settled life at the start of the agricultural revolution, which paved the way to the development of religious teachings and construction of temples of worship.
 Small settlements became cities that gave way to great civilizations.
 With the help of the German Archeology Institute, Göbeklitepe, an unusual anomaly, proves to break the pattern in architectural findings and further research now illustrates that the cultural revolution began before the agricultural revolution was underway.
 Dating back 12,000 years, the findings on Göbeklitepe indicate that a temple of worship was founded before a gathering place, or place of shelter, and that the agricultural revolution was in fact a brand-new discovery.
 A milestone in unravelling historical assumptions, the findings at Göbeklitepe excavations suggest that civilization sprouted from religion, before agriculture.
 This ground breaking discovery changes many assumptions about our historical time map.
 The findings at the excavations of Göbeklitepe, which dates back to the Stone Age, incites further curiosity and wonder – In that age, how did they create such marvels before the discovery and invention of the wheel and pottery?
 This question remains unanswered, the mystery all the more magical.